LongJourney47/next13-todo-list/README.md

-## What is the Book inventory App?
+## What is the next13 Todo List App?
-For the time being, the application serves to allow users to simply had any todos onto a list to then be tracked.
+For the time being, the application serves to allow users to simply add any todos onto a list to then be tracked.

 In the project directory, you can run: